High-profile office buildings for the pioneers of Buiksloterham

 The roof terraces of Max and Moore are connected on the second floor by a green pergola bridge.
 On the ground floor, the boundaries between inside and outside blur by bringing together the green elements of the building and its surroundings.
 For example, the facades of Max have green curtain walls that connect the ground level to the roof terraces.
 Behind the green facades are split-levels, where beautifully filtered light flows in.
 These green facades also provide temperature control in the rooms behind.

 In the curtain wall plinth of Max, where catering facilities and an “urban livingroom” are located, the boundaries between inside and outside vanish.
-Three transparent overhead doors of more than seven meters wide will be installed in the plinth.
+Three transparent overhead doors of more than seven meters wide are installed in the plinth.
 These can open vertically, so that inside and outside are connected.
-The interior with concrete floor connects to the rough concrete Stelcon slabs outside, which are reused from the existing situation.
+The interior with concrete floor connects to the rough concrete Stelcon slabs outside, which are circular reused from the existing situation.
+These slabs can also be found in the bicycle garage.

-In the eastern roof terrace of Max, several insect hotels will also be installed, and in the north façade of Moore, twenty bird houses will be integrated in the vertical ornamental concrete.
+In the eastern roof terrace of Max, several insect hotels are also installed, and in the north façade of Moore, twenty bird houses are integrated in the vertical ornamental concrete.

 Max & Moore under construction